readthedocs/readthedocs.org/docs/development/docs.rst

 Contributing from your local machine
 ------------------------------------

-If you're making large changes to the documentation, you'll want to verify those changes locally before pushing upstream.
+If you're making large changes to the documentation, you may want to verify those changes locally before pushing upstream.

-1. follow the instructions to `Set up your environment <https://docs.readthedocs.io/en/stable/development/install.html#set-up-your-environment>`_
-2. go back to `http://community.dev.readthedocs.io/ <http://community.dev.readthedocs.io/>`_ and login as `admin/admin`
+1. install documentation requirements

+.. prompt:: bash

+   pip install -r requirements/docs.txt

+2. move to the docs directory

+.. prompt:: bash

+   cd docs

-3. find the "Read the Docs" Project, click through, and build the `latest` version
+3. build the documents

-4. once the build completes, click the "View Docs" button or nagigate to `http://read-the-docs.community.dev.readthedocs.io/en/latest/ <http://read-the-docs.community.dev.readthedocs.io/en/latest/>`_ in the top right to view your development docs
-5. rebuild the "Read the Docs" Project each time you'd like to see your latest changes
+.. prompt:: bash

+   make html

+4. the documents will be available in the `_build` folder.
+Double-click the `index.html` file to open the documentation in a webpage

 Guidelines
 ----------